 Myth: Online vision testing undermines the doctor-patient relationship which is necessary for proper medical care.

 Fact: No one would argue that a doctor-patient relationship is not a valuable part of medical care.
 However, it is important to recognize that all contact lens patients must go to an eye care provider for a comprehensive exam in order to receive their initial prescription.
 Following that initial comprehensive exam, the eye care provider selects a unique brand and fit of lens for the patient and the patient goes through a one-to-two week trial period, before returning to the provider for a further assessment and final prescription.
 Considering this rigorous process to receive an initial prescription, for most healthy adults, there is no need to return to an eye care provider’s office on an annual basis simply to renew a contact lens prescription.

 Myth: Online vision testing companies are not FDA approved and are therefore unsafe.

-Fact: The FDA has not required approval for online prescription renewal service providers.
-However, online vision testing companies have had long dialogues with the FDA and have registered their services as medical devices with the FDA.
+Fact: The FDA does not provide a pathway for the approval of online prescription renewal services.
+However, online vision testing companies have had long dialogues with the FDA and have appropriately registered their services with the FDA.
+All providers utilizing these services hold active, medical licenses in the states they are delivering care to patients, and remain under the regulatory and disciplinary authority of those states.
+There are no known reports of adverse events, medical malpractice claims or medical board complaints in the more than one million tests completed.
 The AAO has cited refractive assessment tools as something that would pose a low risk to patients.